ircv4-wg/spec-devel/drafts/03-metadata.md

 ```

 ## The `UNSUBSCRIBE` action
-The `UNSUBSCRIBE` action SHALL unsubscribe the user issuing the action from updates in certain metadata entries from the target in `"to"`.
-Users MAY NOT unsubscribe to updates from themselves.
-All other targets SHALL be valid.
-The `UNSUBSCRIBE` action SHALL require at least one key (parameter name `"key"`).
-The value for the key MUST be either an array of strings, or a string.
-Other keys MAY be set, but SHALL NOT affect the metadata returned by the server.
-Errors SHALL be signalled with the top-level `"success"` key set to false.

-If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client.
-If one of the elements of the `UNSUBSCRIBE` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.
+The `UNSUBSCRIBE` action MUST have a `"key"` parameter.

-`UNSUBSCRIBE` SHALL report an error if the user is not subscribed to the given key.

-Once metadata is successfully unsubscribed to, servers MUST cease sending `SET` and `DELETE` actions on the metadata keys the user has unsubscribed from.
+The `UNSUBSCRIBE` action, if successful, SHALL cause the user issuing the action to cease reciept of any and all future `SET` and `DELETE` operations on the metadata keys and values.

-Subsequent calls to `UNSUBSCRIBE` MUST NOT affect previous or future subscriptions in any way, nor affect anything but the targeted subscriptions.
+The `UNSUBSCRIBE` action SHALL fail if the target is the user issuing the command, if such issuance would adversely affect the operation of the protocol, or no successful `SUBSCRIBE` operation was performed on the key or keys.

-Users MUST be notified of all unsubscriptions from their metadata.
+Users MUST be notified of all successful `UNSUBSCRIBE` actions on their metadata.
+Channels MAY be notified of successful `UNSUBSCRIBE` actions on their metadata.

-Servers MAY prohibit certain keys from being unsubscribed from, if such functionality is necessary for a feature to work.

 Client to server example: